Reflections – #ArtsEd Tools

 To help you plan for the week, we've created the following toolkit with ideas and resources you can use to kick-off your PTA Reflections program and encourage creativity in your school-community.
 Here's how you can get involved:

-- Tell us on Facebook, Twitter and Instagram how you plan to celebrate arts learning and kick-off #PTAReflections in your school-community.
+- Share on Facebook, Twitter and Instagram how you kick-off #PTAReflections in your school-community.

 - Showcase students and their artwork.
 Visit National PTA's Reflections gallery for inspiration.